This year I was able to start flying again. My plane, not so much...

 Just the thing you like to find in a high-quality certified aircraft...

-Then Lange provided an 'improved' supply, prepared by an unqualified person, which failed intermittently.
+Then Lange provided an 'improved' supply, 'designed' and fabricated by an unqualified person, which failed intermittently.
 I engineered a fix (and I fixed all Antares in USA).
 Note: Axel Lange promised me he would make an AD, but failed to do so, some customers outside USA have made these fixes on their own - Engineering notes and ECO.

 But...
 Lange's 'improved' supply still has a hard limit of 80 Amps.